apache/calcite/site/_docs/avatica_json_reference.md

 `rows` An array of arrays corresponding to the rows and columns for the result set.

 ### QueryState

+This object represents the way a ResultSet was created in the Avatica server.
+A ResultSet could be created by a user-provided SQL or by a DatabaseMetaData operation with arguments on that operation.

 {% highlight json %}
 {